 Strength activities are important to maintain muscle and bone strength.
+As you get older, they also help you with daily tasks such as climbing the stairs, getting out of a chair easily, or opening jars.
 Stronger, larger muscles:

 - burn more calories so can help you keep to a healthy weight - will help with good posture and balance - will help with better body shape, improving the way you look and feel.